 We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of China Banking Corporation and subsidiaries (the Group) and the financial statements of China Banking Corporation (the Parent Bank) as at December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and have issued our report thereon dated February 26, 2020.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
-These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
+These financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission and is not a required part of the basic financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Group's financial statements as at December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and no material exceptions were noted.
+The components of these financial soundness indicators have been traced to the Group's financial statements as at December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019 and no material exceptions were noted.